guillaumevpayet/remote-numpad/README.md

 ## Contributing

-This is not a main project for me so help is very apreciated.
+This is not a main project for me so help is very appreciated.
 Anyone is welcome to contribute to this project (issues, requests, pull requests).